 1.1.
-All articles proposed for publication in the SPhI Journal which meet the formal requirements for inclusion in the publication are sent for review to one of the members of the Editorial Team or Editorial Council.
-If the article accords with Journal’s thematic requirements and is a properly formatted research paper, then an external reviewer for the article is appointed.
+All articles proposed for publication in the SFI Journal which meet the formal requirements for inclusion in the publication are sent for review to one of the members of the Editorial Team or Editorial Council.
+If the article accords with Journal’s thematic requirements and is a properly formatted research paper, then external reviewers for the article are appointed.

 1.2.
 All reviewers are recognized specialists in the fields for which they are reviewing, and have themselves published material on the same topic within the course of the last three years.

 1.3.
 The reviewers are notified that the manuscripts sent to them are the personal property of the authors and, therefore, are considered non-disclosable information.